adamsh231/doc-kubernetes-ansible/README.md

     - type: Custom TCP & UDP, port: 7946 , from: anywhere, description: MetalLB -> https://metallb.universe.tf/

 Main
-1. SSH into your master instance or node
+i.
+SSH into your master instance or node ii.
+Run `git clone https://github.com/adamsh231/kubernetes-aws-ansible`
 1. Edit the Inventory file corresponding for master and workers ip on your VPS (ec2 - aws)
     - Add .pem file for in same parent folder to inventory
-    - run `sudo chmod 400 {your .pem file path}`
+    - Run `sudo chmod 400 {your .pem file path}`
 2. Run `ansible-playbook -i inventory 1-dep.yaml`
 3. Run `ansible-playbook -i inventory 2-master.yaml`
     - Run `watch kubectl get node` -> check if node is existing but status is `NotReady` this will take a moment to `Ready` state